 To bring this essay full-circle, the fable helps to explain the pros and cons behind writing about the high notes or private notes of this French life.
 And so I said to myself on the way home from an idyllic lunch, I'm not going to write about this.
 I mean how would Flavia and Fabrice feel about me describing their library or their kitchen--their private home!
 A while later, still restless, I remembered my sister's words.
 "Kristi, you worry too much!
 You just have to trust yourself."

-And there is someone else a writer has to trust, each time she writes a story: the reader.
-If you don't trust the reader you may as well put your stories in an old drawer.
-And you can put your wings there too.
-Lock them up forever.
+Finally, there is someone else a writer must trust each time she writes a story: the reader.
+Without such trust you will put your stories in a drawer and lock them up forever, there beside your wings.

 Now what would the little cricket say to that?